 What is a Good Morning?

 A Good Morning exercise is a weighted squat.
 Unlike squats with dumbbells you hold in your hands, a Good Morning utilizes a barbell placed behind your shoulders.
-Its name is believed to have arisen for two reasons: for one, the way you bend your wait in a bowing motion is similar to how a person might bow to someone to say, "Good morning."
+Its name is believed to have arisen for two reasons: for one, the way you bend your waist in a bowing motion is similar to how a person might bow to someone to say, "Good morning."
 Another reason for the name is because the move resembles the stretch that occurs when you rise out of bed in the morning.

 As the Good Morning move involves a barbell, it's considered an advanced workout exercise even when unweighted, weighing forty-five pounds.
 There are many muscles involved, and proper form, which we will detail for you at length, is key to preventing injury.
 Kollath tells us that "you want to make sure you have adequate strength and mobility before performing this movement with the barbell."